-Queluz National Palace and Gardens were built primarily as a summer house so the Royal Family could rest, between 1794 and 1807 when they moved to Brazil.
+Queluz National Palace and Gardens were built primarily as a summer house so that the Royal Family could rest, between 1794 and 1807 when they moved to Brazil.

 The Palace is surrounded by gardens making justice to the exuberance in the harmony of palatial landscape and architecture.
-They portray the good taste of the Court in a time characterized by the baroque and neoclassical styles.
+They portray the good taste of the Court in a time characterised by the baroque and neoclassical styles.

 9. Cape Roca (Cabo da Roca)

 Cape Roca is located in Colares parish, Sintra.
-It is the western most point of continental Europe.
+It is the westernmost point of continental Europe.

 Luis de Camões described it as the place “Where the land ends and the sea begins”.
-There you will find Cape Roca Lighthouse erected in 1758 and measuring 22 metres high and a souvenir shop.
+There you will find Cape Roca lighthouse, erected in 1758 and measuring 22 metres high and a souvenir shop.